 A co-signer is someone who joins you in applying for a loan.
-When they co-sign with you, they also take on the legal responsibility of paying back the loan if you don’t.
+When they co-sign on a loan with you, they also take on the legal responsibility of paying back the loan if you don’t.
 The loan will appear on their credit reports as well as yours.

 The purpose of a co-signer is to give your lender confidence that the loan will be repaid on time and in full.
 The lender can consider both your credit and the co-signer’s credit when making an approval decision.

 And if your co-signer has good credit — you may have better approval odds and may even score a lower interest rate.

 Who makes a good co-signer?